Positive Psychology: How Finding Meaning in Work Can Boost Individual and Organisational Performance

 Positive psychology interventions

-Traditionally, psychology as a field has been focussed on diagnosing what’s wrong and then finding a solution.
+Traditionally, psychology as a field has been centred on diagnosing what’s wrong and then finding a solution.
 However, positive psychology has a very different focus.
-Instead of simply finding out what’s wrong, positive psychology is focussed on making work and life more fulfilling.
+Instead of simply finding out what’s wrong, positive psychology is focused on making work and life more fulfilling.
 To do this, though, sometimes interventions are necessary.

 Consider five positive psychology interventions (PPIs) that may be undertaken in the workplace.